 To enforce an order, there first must be something to enforce.
 In Sarasota family law cases that “something” usually is a temporary order, or final judgment.

-When it comes to enforcing family law orders, I like to divide court orders into two two big categories: orders that can be enforce through “contempt of court” and orders that can only be enforced through a money judgement.
+When it comes to enforcing family law orders, I like to divide court orders into two two big categories: orders that can be enforce through “contempt of court” and orders that can’t.

-If court powers were like superheros, then contempt of court is the Incredible Hulk of remedies.
+If court powers were like superheroes, then contempt of court is the Incredible Hulk of remedies.
 Why?
-Because if the court continues to find a person in willful contempt, the court can put that person in jail, until he or she solves the problem.
+Because if the court continues to find a person in willful contempt, the court can put that person in jail, until he or she solves the problem. (“Purge contempt”).
 Willful contempt means that if the person really wanted to, he or she could comply with the court order.